Irresistible Homemade Moon Cake with Silky Lotus Paste Filling

 • ¼ cup vegetable oil

-• 1½ cups lotus seed paste (or red bean paste)
+• 1½ cups lotus seed paste (or red bean paste, smooth)

 Directions

-• Mix flour, golden syrup, oil, and alkaline water into a soft dough.
-Let it rest for 30 minutes.
+• Combine flour, golden syrup, oil, and alkaline water.
+Mix until a smooth dough forms.
+Wrap and rest 30 minutes.

-• Divide dough and filling into equal parts.
-Flatten dough and wrap around filling.
+• Divide dough into ~30g portions and filling into ~50g balls.
+Flatten dough into thin discs.

 Latest Posts